 While the Similan and Surin Islands are famous the world over for their diving and snorkeling – there are several more dive sites that can’t be overlooked.
 Three local wrecks have incredibly rich marine life, nearby reefs feature species rarely seen elsewhere in Thailand and the muck diving is quite unique in the country.

-Our Khao Lak Dive center serves as the base for all our activities throughout the region.
-From the dive center we offer Similan Liveaboards, Richelieu Rock trip, Khao Sok Diving, Surin Snorkeling trips and superb dive training.
+Khao Lak serves as the base for all activities throughout the region.
+From here you can easily access our Similan Liveaboards, Richelieu Rock trip, Khao Sok, Surin Snorkeling trips and more.
+There are almost daily dive trips tot he local wrecks and reefs…which are also perfect for training courses.

 Best Time to Visit